code4romania/code4.ro/content/blog/2018/moonsheep/index.en.md

 ## Data, ahoy!

 The Code for Romania team has its eyes on the Moonsheep framework as well.
-[The "Catalog Politic" project][6] aims to centralize all public data on Romanian elected officials.
+The "Catalog Politic" project aims to centralize all public data on Romanian elected officials.
 The development team soon hit the same roadblock described above when it came to data availability: the data is there, but it is impossible to parse automatically.
 Thus, we are building our own Moonsheep application.
 A datathon looms on the horizon…

 [1]: http://moonsheep.org